lem-project/lem-project.github.io/content/en/usage/living-canvas.md

 ### Visualize Current File

-Use `M-x living-canvas-current-file` to visualize functions in the current buffer:
+Use `Alt-x living-canvas-current-file` to visualize functions in the current buffer:

 ```
-M-x living-canvas-current-file
+Alt-x living-canvas-current-file
 ```

 ### Visualize an ASDF System

-Use `M-x living-canvas-system` to visualize an entire ASDF system:
+Use `Alt-x living-canvas-system` to visualize an entire ASDF system:

 ```
-M-x living-canvas-system
+Alt-x living-canvas-system
 System name: lem
 ```